mpanunto/NFDRS_FEMS/README.md

 - xxxxx_DOY.csv = The "Day of Year" min/max/avg for the GACC/PSA/Station
 - xxxxx_PercentileBreakpoints.csv = The percentile breakpoints for the GACC/PSA/Station
 - xxxxx_PercentileTable.csv = The percentile table for the GACC/PSA/Station

+If charts were requested, they can be found in the "Charts" folder within each GACC directory.
 <br>

 ## Usage